girino/renoter/README.md

 ## Security Considerations

+- **Proof-of-Work**: All 29000 wrapper events require PoW (difficulty 20) to prevent spam attacks
 - **Replay Protection**: Events are cached and rejected if processed twice (within the cache window)
 - **Age Validation**: Events older than 1 hour are automatically rejected
-- **Ephemeral Events**: Wrapper events use kind 29000 and are marked as non-persistent
+- **Ephemeral Events**: Wrapper events use kind 29000/29001 and are marked as non-persistent
+- **Standardized Sizes**: Messages are padded to fixed sizes (32KB) to prevent metadata leakage
 - **Private Keys**: Never commit private keys to version control.
 Use environment variables or secure key management.
 - **Network**: Ensure secure connections (WSS) to relays